openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       version.
-If the source tarball extracts the code to a directory named anything other than ``${BPN}-${PV}``, or if the source code is fetched from an SCM such as Git or Subversion, then you must set ``S`` in the recipe so that the OpenEmbedded build system knows where to find the unpacked source.
+If the source tarball extracts the code to a directory named anything other than ``${BPN}-${PV}``, or if the source code is fetched from an SCM such as Git or Subversion, then you must set :term:`S` in the recipe so that the OpenEmbedded build system knows where to find the unpacked source.

       As an example, assume a :term:`Source Directory`